A guide to atheism

 When it is no longer claimed that faith is greater than knowledge,

-Then, and only then, will I lay down my banner of Anti-Theism.
+Then, and only then, will we lay down our banner of Anti-Theism.

 Agnostics and atheists, Jews, and Mormons scored highest on a quiz about religion